Pretty Ricky

 Pretty Ricky is an American R&B/hip hop group originating from Miami, Florida.
-The group originally consisted of 2 brothers, Diamond (Baby Blue) Smith, Spectacular Smith, their cousin Corey (Slick 'Em) Mathis, and an unrelated member, Marcus (Pleasure P) Cooper.
+The group originally consisted of two brothers, Diamond (Baby Blue) Smith, Spectacular Smith, their cousin Corey (Slick 'Em) Mathis, and an unrelated member, Marcus (Pleasure P) Cooper.
 Pleasure P was the group's main singer, while the other three members performed as rappers.
 After he departed in 2007 to embark on a solo career, the group shuffled through several replacement vocalists.

 The name "Pretty Ricky" was taken from a character in the sitcom Martin.
 The group enjoyed its biggest success in the mid-2000s with their gold-selling albums Bluestars and Late Night Special, and the platinum singles "Grind With Me" and "On the Hotline".

-Baby Blue, who appears on the show Love & Hip Hop: Miami, pleaded guilty to participating in a scheme to file at least 79 fraudulent loan applications seeking more than $24 million in forgivable PPP loans.
-Baby Blue used the loan proceeds to make "luxury purchases", including a Ferrari for $96,000.

 History

 1997–2003: Beginnings

 In 1997, while performing together in Miami, Pretty Ricky was signed to Bluestar Entertainment by CEO Joseph "Blue" Smith.
-Supported by their father, Joseph Smith Sr., who also served as the band's manager and who is of Jamaican descent, the group developed their music under the name of "Pretty Rickie and The Maverix" before changing it to "Pretty Ricky", with the group being named after Miguel A. Nunez Jr.'s character on Martin.
+Supported by their father, Joseph Smith Sr., who also served as the band's manager and who is of Jamaican descent, the group developed their music under the name of "Pretty Rickie and The Maverix" before changing it to "Pretty Ricky", with the group being named after a character played by Miguel A. Nunez Jr. on the TV show Martin.
 With the help from producer Jim Jonsin of the Unusual Suspects production team, Pretty Ricky began to gain desirable attention through their local performances.
 However, it was not until 2002 that the group encountered their initial success as their song "Flossin'" became a huge hit on Miami radio station Power 96.

 2004–2005: Bluestars

 In 2004, Pretty Ricky released their first official single, "Grind With Me".
-It reached #7 on the Billboard Hot 100, and was certified Platinum by the Recording Industry Association of America (RIAA).
+It reached No. 7 on the Billboard Hot 100, and was certified Platinum by the Recording Industry Association of America (RIAA).

 The single made its way to popularity on WPOW-Power 96, and station program director Ira Wolf (Tony the Tiger) sent the single to Craig Kallman of Atlantic Records.
 After auditioning with Kallman, Pretty Ricky was offered a record deal on the spot.

 On May 17, 2005, Pretty Ricky released their debut album titled Bluestars.
-It debuted at #16 on the Billboard 200 chart, selling 56,000 copies in the first week, and within several months, was certified Gold by RIAA.
+It debuted at No. 16 on the Billboard 200 chart, selling 56,000 copies in the first week, and within several months, was certified Gold by RIAA.
 On June 15, 2005, Pretty Ricky released their second single from the album, "Your Body", which charted on the Billboard Hot 100 at #12.

-In the summer of 2005 the group toured with Omarion, Bow Wow, Chris Brown, Bobby V, and other acts in the Scream Tour IV concert series.
+In the summer of 2005 the group toured with Omarion, Bow Wow, Marques Houston, Bobby V, and other acts in the Scream Tour IV concert series.